Youth NEET & Resilience Support Grant 2026/27

-We are excited to launch our new Community Employment Support Grant scheme and are inviting partners and organisations to apply.
-The funding is provided by the UK Government as part of the United Kingdom Shared Prosperity Fund (UKSPF).
-This is a one-off grant fund programme which builds on our core delivery and will enable Chorley to further enhance and sustain their delivery, react to the current challenges our communities are experiencing and help in providing services that support our residents.
-In total, £35,000 is available and we will award individual grants of between £5,000 and £8,000.
+We are excited to launch our new Youth NEET & Resilience Support Grant Scheme 2026/27 and are inviting partners and organisations to apply.
+The funding is provided by the UK Government as part of the Crisis and Resilience Funding.
+This is a grant fund programme which builds on our core delivery and will enable Chorley to further enhance and sustain their delivery, react to the current challenges our communities are experiencing and help in providing services that support our residents.

 - be a registered charity, voluntary, community, faith, or social enterprise sector group/organisation, Community Interest Company or Limited Company